eledot/Blitwizard/README.txt

   Run on Windows:
     Double-click "Run-blitwizard.bat"
   Run on Linux/BSD/Mac:
+    When using a local compiled copy (e.g. the linux build from the website):
       Open a terminal
-    Change directory to the blitwizard directory
+      Change directory to the extracted blitwizard main directory: cd /path/to/blitwizard/files/
-    Type: cd bin/ && ./blitwizard
+      Then type this to run: cd bin/ && ./blitwizard When using a system-wide installation (possible with an own source build and "sudo make install" after completing the "make" step):
+      Open a terminal
+      Type: blitwizard

   If you don't have a binary release, you need to build blitwizard first.
   Please check out README-build.txt for this.